 Sometimes during a jam, you won’t finish your game!
 However, over the years, we’ve had participants come away with a really neat mechanic they managed to pull off or a character animation that they’re really proud of – even if it didn’t end up being part of a completed game.
 This experience is really about you getting more comfortable in making something, and honing your skills further with others.
 This is the place to make mistakes and learn about bugs you never dreamed existed!

 Absolutely.
 We have a support worker available throught the jam who is not just available to address any of your concerns but will go out of their way to check in with every single participant regularly.
 We also have some basic code of conduct outlined on our values page.
 For a more detailed description we refer to the TAG code of conduct.

 We do our best to make the jam as accessible as possible.
 When the jam is in-person, it takes place on the 11th floor of the EV building at Concordia University, which is wheelchair accessible via all of its entrances and the 11th floor is reachable by elevators located near the building entrances.
 In proximity to the space, there are gender-neutral washrooms that are also wheelchair accessible.

-In 2020, we will all gather on Discord.
+Since 2020, we all gather on Discord.
 Discord text can be adjusted for better readability and supports both video and audio calls.
 All announcements or spoken parts of the game jam will be either transcribed and posted with closed captioning.
-Beside Discord, we expect to use gather.town and Zoom or Google Meet for announcements and the team-making session.
+Beside Discord, we expect to use gather.town and Zoom or Google Meet for announcements.